reactive-firewall/multicast/.github/AI_USAGE_POLICY.md

 ## 6. Exceptions

-## 6.1 Exceptions to this policy require:
+## 6.1 Exceptions to this policy require

  * 6.1.A Documented justification
  * 6.1.B Approval from at least two core maintainers